-Satisfactory for all: supporting mastery learning with human-in-the-loop assessments in a discrete mathematics course
+Satisfactory for all: supporting mastery learning with human-in-the-loop assessments in a discrete math course

 This experience report documents an attempt at embracing the ``A’s for all'' and equitable grading frameworks in an introductory, proof writing-based discrete mathematics course for computer science majors (with N=138 students) at a medium-sized research-oriented university in the US.
 Unlike in introductory programming contexts, there is so far no reliable automated grading system that gives formative and adaptive feedback supporting the scope of a proof-based discrete mathematics course.
 We therefore faced the unique challenge of being unable to automate all assessments and directly offer all students unlimited attempts toward mastery.